ArduPilot/ardupilot_wiki/dev/source/docs/setting-up-sitl-on-windows.rst

     :target: ../_images/SITL_ipconfig.png

-So for this example the following would then be entered into the terminal on the Ubuntu VM:
+So for this example the following would then be entered into the terminal on the Ubuntu VM while in the ardupilot directory:

 ::